Henry Mannox: Identity debate

 Henry Mannox or Mannock and a Mr. Barnes had been appointed Catherine Howard's music teachers in 1536, to teach her to play the virginals.
 Henry Mannox and Catherine Howard were of an age.
 It was in the execution of these duties that he fell in love with his pupil and would 'many times' fall into 'familiarity' with her; for, as he believed, 'she hath shown to be of like inclination towards him'.

-In Catherine Howards own words: 'First, at the flattering and fair persuasions of Mannock being but a young girl I suffered him at sundry times to handle and touch the secret parts of my body which neither became me with honesty to permit nor him to require.'
+In Catherine Howard's own words: 'First, at the flattering and fair persuasions of Mannock being but a young girl I suffered him at sundry times to handle and touch the secret parts of my body which neither became me with honesty to permit nor him to require.'

 Their affair lasted until some lewd remarks of his reached back to Catherine through household gossip.
 'All her life,' Gareth Russell writes, 'Catherine hated to be humiliated and reacted strongly when faced with disrespect or embarrassment.'
 A few days later the two could be seen walking around in the orchard at Norfolk House.
 Josephine Wilkinson writes, 'Catherine had a kindness of heart and a lack of malice that prevented her from remaining angry with anyone for very long'.

 Henry Mannox left the Duchess Dowager's service and worked for Lord Bayment.
 'Interestingly,' writes Conor Byrne, 'Manox may have later married Margaret Munday, widow of Catherine's father Edmund.
 His wife, Catherine's stepmother, had a negative or ‘unnatural’ opinion of him, perhaps because she blamed him'.

 The scandal surrounding Catherine Howard broke in 1541, and one of the civil servants who were to be instrumental to her fate spoke to Mannock.
 Mannock's life had changed after his fellow servants' ire over the affair with Catherine.

 His honesty impressed interrogators and later biographers alike when 'he confessed upon his damnation that he never knew Catherine carnally.'